SomeSpaceNerd/TUPperware/README.md

 By using this software, you agree that you do so at your own risk.
 The author is not responsible for any loss of save data, in-game progress, or consequences such as account suspension, banning, or any other penalties that may result from its use.

-While this tool has not cause any account to be banned from online features in it's testing, the possibility of that occurring CANNOT be ruled out
+While this tool has not caused any account to be banned from online features in it's testing, the possibility of that occurring CANNOT be ruled out